dpgmediamagazines/django-arctic/docs/reference.md

 ### `field_classes`

-dictionary of `{'field': 'base_url', ...}` that adds an extra class to the specified field's cell, this enables the usage of client side widgets that can transform the field data into a graphic representation.
+dictionary of `{'field': 'css class', ...}` that adds an extra class to the specified field's cell, this enables the usage of client side widgets that can transform the field data into a graphic representation.

 ### `tool_links`